discretize/discretize-guides/guides/fractal-basics/index.md

 </Message>
 </GridItem>
 </Grid>
+You can find out which skills are _Combo Fields_ and _Combo Finishers_ by hovering over the skill and reading the tooltip.
+Hover over the following skills: <Skill name="Ring of Fire"/> is a _Fire Field_ and <Skill name="Holy Strike"/> a _Blast Finisher_.
 Below is a list of frequently used blast finishers among all professions.
 Note that it is often required to swap to different weapons, make sure to swap back before you enter combat.

 ### <Boon name="Might"/> stacking for groups using <Skill name="Moa Stance"/> from <Specialization name="Soulbeast"/>.